-Demand and Supply – key answer structures relating to questions on impact on a market (tested 9 times in past 10 A Level examinations), evaluating policy proposals like price controls, taxes and subsidies (including decision-making question types) will be covered.
+Demand and Supply – key answer structures relating to questions on impact on a market (tested 9 times in past 10 A Level examinations) will be covered.
 Students can expect application skills to be significantly strengthened after going through Mr Koh’s answering frameworks.

 Market Structures (H2 only) – making sense of the chapter and predicting exam questions through a Features; Behaviour and Performance perspective.
 Key essay structures will be imparted.
-Dynamic question types such as “strategies that a firm can adopt to deal with an adverse event” and “contestability of a firm” and key answering techniques will be shared.
+Dynamic question types such as “strategies that a firm can adopt to deal with an adverse event” and key answering techniques will be shared.
 This is not an easy chapter to understand.
 The lesson with Mr Koh promises that students will gain clarity and confidence in answering Market Structure questions.

 National Income – students will learn Mr Koh’s intuitive framework – the DIRCO approach that equips students with 14 points to scoring in questions on standards of living (popular exam topic).
 Given that case study extracts relate to mainly macro data on an economy’s performance, CSQ skills specific to this topic will be imparted.
 Writing structures for questions involving multiplier (when to invoke full multiplier) and the Circular Flow of Income will also be imparted.
 Do not underestimate the importance of this topic.

 *Interested students who are unable to make it for the above dates can contact Mr Koh directly to make arrangements.
-A separate class can be arranged if the numbers are available.
+A separate class can be arranged if the numbers are available on.

 Rates indicated are on a per session basis

-Sign up with a friend NOW to enjoy promotional rates of $100 each! (payment for both students has to be made together)
+$90 per session or sign up with a friend to enjoy promotional rates of $80 each (payment for both students has to be made together)

 *All new students signing up for the crash courses will be given complimentary copies of Mr Koh’s guidebooks (worth $26).